Keep Your Eyes on the Sides

 Pierce sweet potatoes with a fork.
 Place sweet potatoes on a foil-lined baking sheet.
 Roast 30 minutes or until tender.
 Let stand until cool enough to handle.

 While sweet potatoes roast, bring milk to a boil.
 Combine egg yolks, whole eggs, salt and pepper in a large bowl, stirring with a whisk.
 Add half of hot milk to egg mixture, stirring constantly with a whisk.
-Whisk remaining hot milk into egg mixture.
+Whisk in remaining hot milk into egg mixture.

 Cut roasted sweet potatoes in half, and scoop flesh into a food processor or blender.
 Add 1/2 cup milk mixture and process until pureed.
 Whisk pureed sweet potato mixture into milk mixture in bowl.
 Stir in cubed bread.
 Set aside, stirring occasionally.